bootstrap-vue/bootstrap-vue/src/components/pagination/README.md

 passed a single argument which is the page number (indexed from 1 to number of pages).

-You can remove any label by setting the prop to an empty string (`''`), although this is not recommended unless the content of the button textually conveys it's purpose.
+You can remove any label by setting the prop to an empty string (`''`), although this is not recommended unless the content of the button textually conveys its purpose.

 ### Keyboard navigation support